 Inheritance money is rarely given to a couple together.
 Last wills and testaments almost always read “to my dear my son” not “to my dear son-in-law.”
 So, when the deceased wishes that a property goes to a single person, that property should stay with the single person…even after a divorce.
 Illinois law preserves a deceased person’s wishes by making inheritance the exclusive property of the inheritance receiver after divorce, with a few exceptions.

 Is an Inheritance Marital Property in an Illinois Divorce?

-In Illinois, the property a divorcing couple has is divided into two types: marital and non-marital. ”[M]arital property” means all property, including debts and other obligations, acquired by either spouse subsequent to the marriage” 750 ILCS 5/503(a)
+In Illinois, the property a divorcing couple has will be divided into two types: marital and non-marital. ”[M]arital property” means all property, including debts and other obligations, acquired by either spouse subsequent to the marriage” 750 ILCS 5/503(a)

 It is initially presumed that all property in either party’s possession is marital property unless it meets one of the many exceptions including “property acquired by gift, legacy or descent.”
 750 ILCS 5/503(a)(1).
 “Legacy and descent” means an inheritance.

 So, In Illinois, inheritance is non-marital property.
 It is still the responsibility of the party alleging it is non-marital property to prove that it was, in-fact, an inheritance.
 The nature of inheritances being received due to written instructions in a last will and testament makes it very easy to prove that an inheritance was an inheritance for the purposes of divorce.

 The courts will take all the property the couple has and label each piece of property as “marital” or “non-marital.”

 Non-marital property is kept by the spouse who has that property in his or her name or possession “In a proceeding for dissolution of marriage or declaration of invalidity of marriage, or in a proceeding for disposition of property following dissolution of marriage by a court that lacked personal jurisdiction over the absent spouse or lacked jurisdiction to dispose of the property, the court shall assign each spouse’s non-marital property to that spouse.”
 750 ILCS 503(d).

 Can An Inheritance Impact An Illinois Divorce?